This may be one of the all-time great re-cut trailers of…well, all time.

 Are bike messengers still a thing in the United States?
 Not as in, do they still exist – of course they still exist!
 (How else would people get weed delivered to their office in the middle of the day?)

-Let me start over: I’m sure there are still courier services – I wonder if their numbers have decreased.
+Let me start over: I’m sure there are still courier services – What I’m wonder is if the number of bike couriers have decreased.

-Maybe I started thinking about Dark Angel because it’s indirectly connected to Stonehenge Apocalypse because Supernatural‘s Jensen Ackles was in the 2nd season of Dark Angel and then a few years later landed a lead role on Supernatural, which, in the 4th season, added Misha Collins to the cast as one of the best characters ever and Misha Collins is, of course, the star of Stonehenge Apocalypse, which we’ve just started watching.
+I started thinking about Dark Angel because it’s indirectly connected to Stonehenge Apocalypse because Supernatural‘s Jensen Ackles was in the 2nd season of Dark Angel and then a few years later landed a lead role on Supernatural, which, in the 4th season, added Misha Collins to the cast as one of the best characters ever and Misha Collins is, of course, the star of Stonehenge Apocalypse, which we’re currently watching.

 It’s got Misha Collins AND disaster movie physics AND adventure movie archaeology AND Stonehenge AND an apocalypse, all wrapped up in one big tortilla of terrible.